cosmhology/PhysicalConstants.jl/README.md

 Reference                     = CODATA 2018
 ```

-`Cc` and `Gg` are two of the new `Constant`s defined in the
+`C` and `Gg` are two of the new `Constant`s defined in the
-`PhysicalConstants.CODATA2018` module, the full list of available constants is
+`PhysicalConstants.CODATA2019` module, the full list of available constants is
 given below.

 You can turn a `Constant` into a `Quantity` object, with physical units, by